Georgia Unemployment Benefits

-GDOL considers that fraud is committed when an applicant knowingly distorts or conceals facts with the purpose of obtaining or increasing benefit amount.
+GDOL considers that fraud is committed when you knowingly distorts or conceals facts with the purpose of obtaining or increasing the benefit amount.
 If you are found to have committed fraud, you will be subject to the following penalties:

 - A penalty of 15 % of the total amount must be paid

 - You should pay interest of 1% of the unpaid balance every month

 - You will not be allowed to collect unemployment benefits for the rest of the calendar quarter, and a year after the quarter

 - You may also be subject to civil or criminal penalties

 Repayment of Overpayments

 You may voluntarily repay the dues with a lump sum payment or in the form of planned installments.
 If you fail to voluntarily pay the excessive amount, GDOL may take one of the following decisions:

 - Deducting 50% of the future benefit payments, and applying it for the overpayment

 - The state may also seek legal action, including criminal prosecution

 The only benefit extension program available in Georgia is the Emergency Unemployment Compensation (EUC).
 EUC has, however, has become defunct as of December 28, 2013.
 To know more about the benefits extension, visit GDOL.

 Job Training Assistance

 GDOL has many training programs in place to help people find suitable employment opportunities.
 In addition to providing unemployment benefits in Georgia, the Career Centers also organize workshops and events with the intention of helping the job-seekers to improve their skills.